 Once the plums have dried, they are stored indoors to mature.
 Freshly dried umeboshi is highly acidic, but the storage process allows the plums to mellow, producing a more well-rounded flavor.
 During production, the flavor of the umeboshi is not static, but dynamic and constantly changing.
 For this reason, the skill of the manufacturer in monitoring and adapting to these changes is of the upmost importance.

 The final step is to soak the umeboshi in shiso perilla leaf to add flavor, aroma, and color.
-Umeboshi this has been steeped with shiso is known as “red umeboshi”, due to its vivid scarlet colour, and ume vinegar that has been steeped in shiso is known as “red ume vinegar”.
+Umeboshi that has been steeped with shiso is known as “red umeboshi” due to its vivid scarlet color.
+Similarly, ume vinegar that has been steeped in this way is known as “red ume vinegar”.
 The zesty flavors of the shiso provide a perfect complement to the acidity of the umeboshi.
 This completes the umeboshi making process.

 Umeboshi and umeboshi paste are lively and versatile seasonings that add a pleasant tartness to salad dressings, cooked vegetables, and sauces.
 Umeboshi is also commonly served in Japan as a condiment with rice, or tucked inside a rice ball wrapped with nori.
 In the summer, thick cucumber rounds spread thinly with umeboshi paste are a cooling treat.
 Sparingly spread on cooked sweet corn, it is a delicious, healthful alternative to butter and salt.
 Umeboshi also goes well with members of the cabbage family, including broccoli, kale, and cauliflower.

 When using whole pickled plums, it is usually necessary to remove the pit and mince the flesh before adding it to recipes.
 As a more convenient option, Mitoku Umeboshi Paste can be substituted for umeboshi in virtually any recipe.